doofinder/doofinder-prestashop/README.md

 | 1.6        | 7.2, 7.1, 7.0, 5.6      |
 | 1.5[^ps15] | 7.2, 7.1, 7.0, 5.6, 5.5 |

 [^ps15]: Prestashop 1.5: This version is patched to allow auto installation (See Dockerfile).
 MySQL version must be 5.5.
-Must use whithout SSL.
+Must be used without SSL.